 Event Overview

-Coffs Backyard Ultra welcomes all runners from those doing their first running event to seasoned ultrarunners.
+Coffs Backyard Ultra welcomes all runners – from first-timers to seasoned ultrarunners.

-The format is simple: Complete as many 6.706km ‘laps’.
-Every hour, on the hour.
+Here’s how it works: Complete as many 6.706km ‘laps’ as you can – every hour, on the hour.

 The event ends when one person remains – the last one standing.